 Curricular reform in Romania started in 1990 and is still ongoing.
 The evolution of the educational policy reform, as outlined by F. Tacea and A. Crişan in 20071, unfolds in four distinct periods: the reparative phase (1990-1993), the preparatory curriculum-wide phase (1993-1997), the independent curriculum reform phase (1997-2000) and the significant changes at the systemic and educational process level, initiated in 2001 and continuing until today.
 At the curricular level, there was a demand for new philosophies about the place and function of the formal education system and its role in the educational journey of learners.
 Educational policy experts emphasised the need to move from goal-based learning to competence-based learning.
-The emergence of the new curriculum paradigm coincided with the need to align existing trends with European education policy.
-It was recognised that "the objectives of compulsory education are similar for most education and training systems in Europe", with adherence to principles such as equality of opportunity, ensuring basic education for all, promoting stability and social change at the same time, preparing children for active adulthood, leisure, family and society, and motivating them to continue learning in a rapidly changing world.
+The emergence of the new curriculum paradigm coincided with the need to align existing trends with European education and training systems in Europe", with adherence to principles such as equality of opportunity, ensuring basic education for all, promoting stability and social change at the same time, preparing children for active adulthood, leisure, family and society, and motivating them to continue learning in a rapidly changing world.